Ahindrila1406/FriendsAddressBook/README.md

 # Project Title

 Address Book Backend
-This project has 3 address books by default with 3 contacts each.
+This project has 2 address books by default.
 1) The user can add new contact.
 2) The user can add new AddressBook.
 3) Find unique contacts from each address book.